yeshwanthnelabhotla-ops/p3-website-to-crm-automation/README.md

 The workflow was tested using a `curl` HTTP request from Windows Command Prompt to simulate a website sending a contact-form submission.

-Example test data:
+### Example Test Data

-- Name: Rahul Sharma
+- Name: Arjun Kumar
-- Email: rahul@gmail.com
+- Email: arjun@gmail.com
-- Phone: 9876543210
+- Phone: 9988776655
 - Service: E-commerce Website
 - Message: I need an online store for my clothing business